dundalek/clojurescript-guide/README.md

 ### Libraries

 Opinionated list of useful libraries.
-There are alternatives but if you are just starting you can't get wrong by picking these.
+There are alternatives but if you are just starting you can't go wrong by picking these.

 **Frontend**
 - React wrapper framework: [re-frame](https://github.com/Day8/re-frame)